 A rare, 6.8-magnitude earthquake struck Morocco late Friday, becoming the most powerful quake to hit the Middle Eastern country in 120 years.

-More than 2,600 people have died and over 2,500 were injured because of the disaster as of Monday, with the toll expected to continue to rise as search-and-rescue teams reach remote areas, according to the Royal Moroccan Armed Forces, via ABC News.
-Per the World Health Organization, the disaster has affected more than 300,000 people.
+At least 2,497 people have died and another 2,476 have been injured from the disaster as of Monday, with the toll expected to continue to rise as search and rescue teams reach remote areas, per the Royal Moroccan Armed Forces, ABC News reported.
+Per the World Health Organization, more than 300,000 people have been affected by the disaster.

-King Mohammed VI and the country’s government have declared three days of national mourning.
+King Mohammed VI and the country's government has declared three days of national mourning.

-U.S. President Joe Biden announced Saturday that American officials have been in contact with Morocco to offer any help needed, and said a small team of disaster experts got to the country Sunday to assess the situation.
-Many other countries, including Turkey and France, have offered assistance; the United Kingdom and Spain had sent search-and-rescue teams as of Sunday.
+United States President Joe Biden announced Saturday that U.S. officials have been in contact with Morocco to offer any help needed, with a small team of disaster experts arriving in the country on Sunday to assess the situation.
+Many other countries including the Turkey and France, have offered assistance, and the U.K. and Spain have sent search-and-rescue teams as of Sunday.

 “We are working expeditiously to ensure American citizens in Morocco are safe, and stand ready to provide any necessary assistance for the Moroccan people.
 The United States stands by Morocco and my friend King Mohammed VI at this difficult moment,” Biden said in a statement.